autoplot/documentation/md/help.md

 by selecting File&rarr;&quot;Add Plot From ...&quot;.

-In some cases, these plug-ins use knowledge of conventions used for the layout of a data bases to allow the user to browse all available data from a given data provider.
-In other cases, these plug-ins help the user plot data from one or more data providers, data directories, and/or data files without having to enter a complex URI into the address bar.
+In some cases, these plug-ins use knowledge of conventions used for the layout of a data bases to allow the scientist to browse all available data from a given data provider.
+In other cases, these plug-ins help the scientist plot data from one or more data providers, data directories, and/or data files without having to enter a complex URI into the address bar.